 Why did Guglielmo Marconi invent the radio?

-If you’re one of the many people who believe that Guglielmo Marconi did invent the radio, then you might be wondering why he would create this technology in the first place.
+If you’re one of the many people who believe that Guglielmo Marconi did invent the radio, then you might be wondering why he created this technology in the first place.

-So, why would Guglielmo Marconi radio waves eliminate war?
+So, why would Guglielmo Marconi’s radio waves eliminate war?

 Guglielmo Marconi facts and interesting tidbits